AdamDWilson/powerbi-docs/powerbi-docs/visuals/desktop-sharepoint-online-list.md

 10. On the left hand side of the page, click the checkbox beside the SharePoint list you want to connect to.
 11. Click *Load*.
 Power BI will load your list data into a new report.

+# Step 2: Create a report

+1. On the left hand side, click the *Data* icon to see your SharePoint list data that was loaded.
+2. Make sure your list columns with numbers show the Sum icon in the list on the right hand side of the screen.
+For any that don't, fix this by clicking the column header in the table view, clicking the *Modeling* tab, then changing the Data type dropdown to Decimal Number or Whole Number, depending on your situation.
+If prompted to confirm your change, click *Yes*.
+If your number is a special format, like currency, you can also choose that by setting the 'Format'.
+3. On the left hand side, click the *Reprot* icon.
+4. Select columns you want to visualize by clicking the checkbox beside them on the right hand side of the screen.
+5. Change the visual type if you need to.
+6. You can create multiple visualizations in the same report by unselecting the existing visual then clicking checkboxes for new columns.
+7. Click *Save* to save your report.